Reach plc: Phone hacking

 In January 2011, former MP Paul Marsden announced that he was considering taking legal action against Trinity Mirror, over alleged phone hacking.
-He said he believed he may have been a victim of hacking by a journalist working for a Trinity Mirror title in 2003.
-At that time, a number of phone hacking allegations had been made against the News of the World, but Marsden's allegation was the first specific claim to be made against another newspaper.

-On 24 September 2014, Trinity Mirror admitted for the first time that some of its journalists had been involved in phone hacking.
+On 24 September 2014, Trinity Mirror admitted that some of its journalists had been involved in phone hacking.
 It admitted liability and agreed to pay compensation to four people who had sued for the alleged hacking of voicemails (entertainer Shane Richie, soap actresses Shobna Gulati and Lucy Benjamin and BBC creative director Alan Yentob).
 The four also received an apology.
 Trinity Mirror also announced that it had earlier settled six other phone hacking claims in relation to former England football manager Sven-Göran Eriksson, footballer Garry Flitcroft, actor Christopher Eccleston, showbusiness agent Phil Dale, Richie's wife Christine Roche and Abbie Gibson, a former nanny of David and Victoria Beckham.
 As of September 2014, a further 19 claims were registered at the High Court and another 10 claimants had indicated they would bring proceedings against Trinity Mirror.
-The company is thought to have set aside £8m to £9m to settle phone hacking claims and legal costs.
-Other reports claimed that the number of victims could be much higher, with Dr Evan Harris, associate director of the pressure group Hacked Off describing the revelations as: “… just the tip of a very big iceberg".
-Following the admissions, shares in the group closed at 178.75p, down by 1.24 per cent.
+Other reports claimed that the number of victims could be much higher, with Evan Harris, associate director of the pressure group Hacked Off describing the revelations as: "… just the tip of a very big iceberg".
+On 6 November 2014, Graham Johnson, pleaded guilty at Westminster Magistrates' Court.

-On 6 November 2014, Graham Johnson, who worked at the Sunday Mirror between 1997 and 2005 and had served as the paper's investigations editor, became the first Mirror Group Newspapers journalist to admit to phone hacking when he pleaded guilty at Westminster Magistrates' Court.
-The trial began after he had contacted the police voluntarily in 2013.
-A spokesman for Trinity Mirror said the company would not be making a comment on Johnson's conviction.